Mary, Mary, Bloody Mary

-Mary, Mary, Bloody Mary is a 1975 Mexican supernatural slasher film directed by Juan López Moctezuma, written by Malcolm Marmorstein, and starring Cristina Ferrare, David Young, and John Carradine.
-Its plot follows an American artist who discovers she is in fact a vampire, and begins consuming the locals in a Mexican village.
+Mary, Mary, Bloody Mary is a 1975 slasher film directed by Juan López Moctezuma from a screenplay by Malcolm Marmorstein, and starring Cristina Ferrare, David Young, Helena Rojo, Arthur Hansel, Enrique Lucero and John Carradine.
+Its plot follows an American artist (Ferrare) who begins killing and drinking the blood of locals in a Mexican village.

 Plot

-American artist Mary Gilmore's van breaks down during a thunderstorm in rural Mexico.
+American bisexual artist Mary Gilmore's van breaks down during a thunderstorm in rural Mexico.
 She finds an abandoned house nearby, occupied by a vagrant named Ben.
 He offers to spend the night there with her, to which she agrees.
 In the house, Mary reminisces to herself about murdering a United States Embassy employee she seduced the night before and drinking his blood.
 Federal Bureau of Investigation inspector Otis Cosgrove and Lieutenant Eduardo Pons begin investigating the murder, and subsequently uncover a series of similar crimes in which victims were drugged and drained of their blood.

-Meanwhile in Mexico Ben repairs Mary's van and the two spend the day at the beach.
+Meanwhile in Mexico, Ben repairs Mary's van and the two spend the day at the beach.
 While Ben goes to buy fish Mary drugs a middle-aged fisherman with coffee before stabbing him and drinking his blood.
-Back at Mary's home, she shows Ben a painting she completed of her father, whom she says died when she was young.
+Back at Mary's home, she shows Ben a painting she completed of her father, who she says died when she was young.
 That night in the morgue a masked man breaks in to view the fisherman's body and stabs a morgue employee to death in the process.
 Back at Mary's home, art dealers Greta and Arnold Jenson, view her artwork.
 After Mary's art show that night Greta invites her to her home and attempts to seduce her.
 While she runs a bath for Mary, Mary drugs Greta's tequila.
 When Greta kisses her, Mary stabs her throat.

 The following day, Cosgrove and Pons question Ben and Mary about Greta's murder and accuse Ben when he fails to supply an alibi.
 Meanwhile, a young girl hitches a ride with the masked man who broke into the morgue.
 When he attacks her, she jumps from the car and flees into the woods, but is ultimately stabbed to death by the man, who reveals himself to be Mary's father.
 Upon reading of the girl's murder, Mary is unnerved as it seems another vampire is abroad.
 Mary's father begins to harass her, calling her home and attempting to run her over with his car.